brandon-rhodes/python-patterns/gang-of-four/composition-over-inheritance/index.rst

 to lists named ``files`` and ``sockets``.)

-Given that every Python programmer learns ``if`` quickly, but might take much longer to understand classes, it might seem a clear win for code to rely on the simplest possible mechanism that will get a feature working.
+Given that every Python programmer learns ``if`` quickly, but can take much longer to understand classes, it might seem a clear win for code to rely on the simplest possible mechanism that will get a feature working.